 Belfast office: 3rd Floor, Andras House, 60 Great Victoria St, Belfast, BT2 7BB | Tel: 02890 246440 | North West office: Unit 15, Rath Mór Centre, Bligh’s Lane, Derry, BT48 0LZ | Tel: 02871 366363.
 We are grateful to those who support our work, including the NI Housing Executive.
 This site is kindly hosted by domain devils

+Many services are provided in purpose-built accommodation; others are provided in the community through ‘floating support’.
+Although varying widely, the common focus of SP services is helping vulnerable people to live with the maximum independence and dignity in the community.
 It provides a crucial safety net to these vulnerable and marginalised people, and is a real 'invest to save' programme.
-For example, the homelessness sector is the single biggest recipient of SP funding in N. Ireland.
+For example, the homelessness sector is the single biggest recipient of SP funding in NI.

 SP IS PROVEN TO WORK